brillout/wildcard-api/docs/readme.template.md

 async function callEndpoint() {
   await endpoints.myEndpoint({some: 'arguments' }, 'second arg');

-  // Normally, Wildcard passes the arguments in the URL:
+  // Normally, Wildcard passes the arguments in the HTTP request URL:
   //   POST /wildcard/myEndpoint/[{"some":"arguments"},"second arg"] HTTP/1.1

   // But because we have set `argumentsAlwaysInHttpBody` to `true`,